Surface Pro 10: AI features and Copilot+ branding

-The Surface Pro 10 and the Surface Laptop 6 are marketed by Microsoft as the "first Surface PCs optimized for AI".As such they are fitted with a Copilot key that replaces the Menu key on most other computers running Microsoft Windows.
+The Surface Pro 10 and Surface Laptop 6 were marketed by Microsoft as the "first Surface PCs optimized for AI," featuring Intel Core Ultra processors with a dedicated NPU.
+These devices introduced a dedicated Copilot key on the keyboard, replacing the Menu key (or the right Control key in some layouts) to provide one-touch access to the Microsoft Copilot assistant.